wolpert/svarm/README.md

 start using today on or off prem.

 "Our small lab was able to install svarm within a day and get up and running" says Professor Utonium at PPG Chem LLC.
-"Real-time data capture of our ionic capture array operating at 60khz from our instruments is now possible... resulting in a transfer data transfer rate of well over 25 Gbs.
-Good thing our fibre optic array is working on our single 42U rack!"
+"Real-time data acquisition of our ionic capture array operating at 60khz from our instruments is now possible... resulting in a transfer data transfer rate of well over 25 Gbs.
+Good thing our fibre optic array with quantum gates is working on our single 42U rack!"

 Download your copy of Apache 2.0 licensed svarm today!